scissor-project/open-scissor/README.md

 ## Development Tooling
 If you want to setup a development environment for this project, you may follow one of the following paths:
-1. Use an automatically managed (vritual) development box
+1. Use an automatically managed (virtual) development box
 1. Manually setup your workstation

 ### Development Box